-Performance 5-PS3-1 Expectation Use models to describe that energy in animals' food (used for body repair, growth, motion, and to maintain body warmth) was once energy from the sun.
-Dimensions Developing a PS3.D: Energy in Chemical Processes and Everyday Life Energy and Using Models • The energy released [from] food was once energy from Matter Use models to the sun that was captured by plants in the chemical Energy can be describe process that forms plant matter. transferred in phenomena. various ways LS1.C: Organization for Matter and Energy Flow in and between Organisms objects. • Food provides animals with the materials they need for body repair and growth and the energy they need to maintain body warmth and for motion. (secondary) Clarifications Clarification State ments and Content Examples of models could include diagrams and flow charts.
-Limits 5 Content Limits Assessment nt does not include photosynthesis.
-Students o do not need to know: photosynthesis equation Science Enorgy matter tr ansfor light Vocabulary Energy, matter, the ansier, light Students are Expected to Know Science Photosynthesis, m etabolism, atoms, chemicals, reaction, radiation Vocabulary Students are Not Expected to know Dhenomena Context/ Some example ph enomena for 5-PS3-1: Phenomena Cows eat grass that grew in the sun.
-Termites eat the wood in trees.
-Caterpillars eat leaves and grow big.
-Koalas mainly eat eucalyptus leaves.
-This Performance Expectation and associated Evidence Statements support the following Task Demands.
-Iask Demands model need to describe the flow of energy among plants, animals, and the sun 2 Assemb del representing the flow of energy among plants, animals, a nd the sun 2.
-Assemb ie of complete a mo der representing the now of energy among plants, animals, al 3.
-Manipu late the component s of a model to demonstrate properties, processes, and/or ev ents that result in the flow of energy among p lants, animals, and the sun, including the relationships of orga anisms and/or the cycles o r energy and/or mat ter.
+Performance 5-PS3-1 Expectation Use models to describe that energy in animals' food (used for body repair, growth, motion, and to maintain body wa rmth) was once energy from the sun.
+Dimensions Developing and Using Models Use models to describe phenomena.
+PS3.D: Energy in Chemical Processes and Everyday Life The energy released [from] food was once energy from the sun that was captured by plants in the chemical process that forms plant matter.
+LS1.C: Organization for Matter and Energy Flow in Organisms Food provides animals with the materials they need for body repair and growth and the energy they need to maintain body warmth and for motion. (secondary) Energy and Matter • Energy can be transferred in various ways and between objects.
+Clarifications and Content Limits · ments of models could include diagrams and flow charts.
+Content Limits nt does not include photosynthesis. • Students o do not need to know: photosynthesis equation Science Vocabulary Energy, matter, tra ansfer, light Students are Expected to Know D I Science Vocabulary Students are Not Expected to Know Photosynthesis, m etabolism, atoms, chemicals, reaction, radiation Phenomena Context/ enomena for 5-PS3-1: Phenomena - grass that grew in the sun. eat the wood in trees.
+To eat leaves and grow big. = inly eat eucalyptus leaves.
+This Perfo rmance Expectation and associated Evidence Statements support the following Гask Demands.
+Task Demands • llection of potential model components, including distractors flow of energy among plants, animals, and the sun. , the parts of a 2.
+Assembl e or complete a mo del representing the flow of energy among plants, animals, a nd the sun. the flow · · · · · · · · · · · · · · · · · · · s of a model to demonstrate properties, processes, and/or evlants, animals, and the sun, including the relationships of org ter.